supki/pakej/README.md

 =====
 [![Build Status](https://secure.travis-ci.org/supki/pakej.png?branch=master)](https://travis-ci.org/supki/pakej)

 Pakej is a status bar daemon.
-It does not actually draw any status bar, only executes I/O actions in the background and stores their results.
+It does not actually draw any status bars, only executes I/O actions in the background and stores their results.
 This is most useful together with tools like [tmux][tmux] or [xmobar][xmobar].